Chicoreus bundharmai

 The bundharma's murex (Chicoreus bundharmai) is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

 The size of an adult shell varies between 50mm and 140mm.
+First and second teleoconch whorls have 10 axial ribs.
+The shell is light brown with darker spinal cords, and brown peripheral band at adapical part of whorls.
+Aperture (mollusc) whitish with pink rim.

 Distribution

-This marine species occurs off Kalimantan, Indonesia and in the South China Sea off Vietnam.
+This marine species occurs off Kalimantan, Indonesia and in the East Sea off Vietnam.